You’ve probably heard that an article with high-quality blog graphics is read more easily and gets way more social media shares.

 Then, be sure to also install the free templates (this will remove the trial watermarks… those pesky squiggly lines).

-Now, let’s get you started on designing your first blog graphic!
+Now, let’s design your first blog graphic!

 This is where you’ll be designing all of your images.
-You can re-size the canvas to a size needed for your blog, making it bigger, smaller, wider or taller.
+You can re-size the canvas to a size needed for your blog, making it bigger, smaller, wider, or taller.

 After selecting your first template, start by clicking on “Format Canvas”.
 Here you can re-size the canvas (making your overall image bigger or smaller) and change the color of the background.

 A typical blog graphic header, otherwise known as a “featured graphic”, is a rectangle (canvas size is set at 1200 x 750 in this example template).
 However, you may also wish to use a variety of sizes for smaller content graphics throughout your blog article.

 Being a serious blogger, you’ll want to make sure your images are relevant to your article and help readers understand what the article is about.
 Good images can even be teachable moments.

 So, considering the importance of images, there are two images you may wish to modify:

 After selecting your first template, click on an image or object in the template to “highlight” it.
 Then you’ll see the “Image Menu” on the top left.